 Putting responsible investing to work in our strategies.

-of AUM** classified as Articles 8 & 9 under SFDR2.
+of AUM2 classified as Articles 8 & 9 under SFDR

 Our first RI mandate was awarded in 1998 and helped to create sustainable jobs.